joshpanebianco/project1.2/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
-# project1.2

-Project 1.2
+Project 1: SEI-36

 Hello Code, an online community for people learning to code.
-This project is built in rails version 5 and front end is using bootstrap 4.
+This project is built with rails version 5 and the front end is using bootstrap 4.

+Some of the interesting features for this project are:

+- Users can create custom communities with rules and posting guidelines.- Each user can upvote or downvote a post, with the upvote amount shown in real-time.- Users can add videos with iframes that display on the page.

+- There are restrictions for accounts that create posts and those that only make comments.

+This project helped me learn the differences between rails 5 and rails 6 and the reasons why some developers have a preference for either version.

+Thank you to Alek and Joel for all of your help getting bugs fixed during the first project week.